 Gay IVF Embryology Team

-Gay men, lesbians doing reciprocal IVF and transgender couples needing IVF will depend on the skill and expertise of the RSC New England embryology team.
+Gay men, lesbians doing reciprocal IVF, and transgender couples needing IVF will depend on the skill and expertise of the IVF New England embryology team.

 Kathryn J. Go, PhD